 VPN logs are where the VPN you’re using tracks your browsing or online data in some way.
-A good VPN won’t keep user-identifiable logs but it’s still important to know what they even are.
-There are two types of logs to consider.
+A good

 At their most basic, some VPNs may keep connection logs.
 These typically include dates, times, connection data, and sometimes your original IP address.
 Such information is often tricky to use in a nefarious manner as it doesn’t contain details on what you were browsing, other than the time of day and the amount of data used.
 While these rarely contain any sensitive information, they can be unwanted by users who want full anonymity.
 Some VPNs merely keep connection logs to monitor the performance of their service or to be able to limit how many devices use your account at once.
 It’s likely that even VPNs promising a no-logs policy will still keep some form of anonymous data to improve their service.

 The other type of logging is usage logs.
 These contain information on online activity, browsing history, connection times, IP addresses, and metadata.
 Mostly, free VPNs collect such information while paid VPNs are very unlikely to keep such data.

 ExpressVPN has an extensive policy regarding logging.
 In its statement, it states that it does not and will never log your IP address, browsing history, traffic destination, or any DNS queries made by your system.